EN (English)

 Page: https://www.oajournals-toolkit.org/staffing/recruiting-journal-staff

-Do keep in mind that recruitment is only the first step to develop journal staff.
-Providing relevant training and developing opportunities for your team is key, alongside having clear career growth and advancement opportunities (see Training and staff development).
+Recruitment is only the first step in journal staff.
+Providing relevant training, developing opportunities, and clear career advancement paths is essential (see section Training and staff development).

 Key steps

-4. Screen applications: Screen against the job requirements, considering relevant experiences, qualifications and demonstrated skills.
-This is especially important if you are looking for individuals who can promptly start supporting you in running the journal.
+4. Screen applications: Evaluate against job requirements, considering relevant experiences, qualifications, and demonstrated skills, especially for candidates who can promptly begin supporting the journal.

 Compensation for journal staff